 Kenpali Core Specification

 The Core functions must be available to any Kenpali program.
-Reference implementations for some of them in terms of the others are provided by core.kpc, enabling a complete implementation with fewer builtins.
+Reference implementations for some of them in terms of the others are provided by core.kpc, enabling a complete implementation with fewer platform functions.

 Arithmetic